inventree/inventree-website/README.md

 - Create a new file in `_repo`.
 We recommend using the package name as the file name.
 - Copy the content from `_repo/template.md` into the new file.
 - Fill out the details.
 Please make sure to use the correct format for the fields.
-- If this is your first contribution to the repository, please add yourself to the `_publishers` folder.
+- If this is your first contribution to the list, please add yourself to the `_publishers` folder.
   - Use your GitHub username as the file name.
   - Copy the content from `_publishers/_template.md` into the new file.
   - Fill out the details.
 Please make sure to use the correct format for the fields.
 - Commit your changes and create a pull request.
 We recommend using the title `[REPO] Add plugin <plugin-name>`.

-Please note that the plugin repository is moderated as we see fit and we reserve the right to reject plugins that do not meet basic quality standards.
+Please note that the plugin list is moderated as we see fit and we reserve the right to reject plugins that do not meet basic quality standards.
 We will try to provide feedback in the pull request if that is the case.

 As a maintainer of a plugin we count on you to keep the information up to date.
 If you want to update the information, please create a pull request.
-The plugin repository is just getting started as a static collection, we might enhance the features in the future.
-If we need more information or make significant changes to the repository, we will ping the maintainers via their GitHub handle - so please keep your main GitHub handle up to date in your publisher file.
+The plugin list is just getting started as a static collection, we might enhance the features in the future.
+If we need more information or make significant changes to the list, we will ping the maintainers via their GitHub handle - so please keep your main GitHub handle up to date in your publisher file.

 ## Architecture and development